Neural Coding Is Not Always Semantic: Toward the Standardized Coding Workflow in Semantic Communications: From Neural Coding to Semantic Coding

-As illustrated in Fig. \ref{fig:overview}, neural compressive coding achieves data compression by mapping raw data or latent representations to alphabet codes (typically binary streams).
-This approach enables either exact data recovery (lossless coding) or recovery within acceptable distortion bounds (lossy coding), and has recently been the dominant paradigm for source coding in semantic communication.
-In essence, it optimizes the entropy of quantized latent representations through joint training of an auto-encoder and a learnable entropy model that predicts input data distributions (Fig. \ref{fig:bg}, right).
-However, raw source data often exists in high-dimensional manifolds with unknown distributions, making effective entropy coding challenging.
+As a general neural coding approach, compressive coding achieves data compression by mapping data sources to alphabet codes (typically binary streams), as illustrated in Fig. \ref{fig:overview}.
+This approach enables effective data recovery within acceptable distortion bounds (lossy coding) and has recently emerged as the dominant paradigm for source compression in semantic communication.
+In essence, it optimizes the entropy of quantized latent features through joint training of an auto-encoder and a learnable entropy model that predicts input data distributions (see Fig. \ref{fig:bg}, right).
+However, raw data often resides in high-dimensional manifolds with unknown and complex distributions, making effective entropy coding challenging.

-While extracted latent features by neural coding can partially capture statistical properties of data sources, they often fall short in thoroughly exploring or effectively representing the underlying semantic meaning behind raw data, retaining substantial dimensional redundancy that complicates probability distribution estimation.
-From a perspective of neural network designing, existing limitations of neural coding can be attributed to:
+While extracted latent features by such general neural coding can partially capture statistical properties of data sources, they often fall short in thoroughly exploring or effectively representing the underlying semantic meaning behind raw data, retaining substantial dimensional redundancy that complicates probability distribution estimation.
+From a perspective of neural network designing, existing limitations of neural coding can be primarily attributed to: